Geography of Singapore

-The Singapore area comprises mainland and other islands.
+Geographically, Singapore comprises its mainland and other islands.
 The mainland of Singapore measures 50 km from east to west and 27 km from north to south with 193 km of coastline.
 These figures are based on 2.515 m High Water Mark cadastral survey boundaries.
 It has an exclusive economic zone of 1067 km2.

-Singapore is separated from Indonesia by the Singapore Strait and from Malaysia by the Straits of Johor.

 Topography

-Singapore's main territory is a diamond-shaped island, although its territory includes surrounding smaller islands.
+Singapore's main territory looks like a diamond-shaped island, although its territory includes surrounding smaller islands.
 The farthest outlying island is Pedra Branca.
 Of Singapore's dozens of smaller islands, Jurong Island, Pulau Tekong, Pulau Ubin and Sentosa are the larger ones.
-Most of Singapore is no more than 15 metres above sea level.
+Most of Singapore is no more than 15 meters above sea level.